Ninnat/ninnat.github.io/_posts/2021-01-22-blog-migration.md

 I chose the [Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes) theme by Michael Rose.
 (I stumbled upon the creator from [this bilingual (EN-TH) Jekyll math blog](https://tupleblog.github.io/))
 To "migrate" to this new theme, I mainly follow two sources:
-- Programming Historian has a beginner-friendly [guide to build a Github Page site with Jekyll](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages), as in they will tell you things like "Don't enter a new command before the previous one finishes running" so you can follow the guide easily even if you are clueless about command lines, for example.
+- Programming Historian has a beginner-friendly [guide to build a GitHub Page site with Jekyll](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages), as in they will tell you things like "Don't enter a new command before the previous one finishes running" so you can follow the guide easily even if you are clueless about command lines, for example.
-- [This Stack Overflow answer](https://web.archive.org/web/20210123074854/https://stackoverflow.com/questions/31327045/switch-theme-in-an-existing-jekyll-installation/37186333) by Daniel A. A. Pelsmaeker gives a complete rundown on how to switch an existing Jekyll Github Page site to a new theme.
+- [This Stack Overflow answer](https://web.archive.org/web/20210123074854/https://stackoverflow.com/questions/31327045/switch-theme-in-an-existing-jekyll-installation/37186333) by Daniel A. A. Pelsmaeker gives a complete rundown on how to switch an existing Jekyll GitHub Page site to a new theme.
 In the end I had to commit a terrible Git sin of [merging completely different branches](https://stackoverflow.com/questions/2862590/how-to-replace-master-branch-in-git-entirely-from-another-branch) using `--allow-unrelated-histories` but that's fine.

 Some random problems that I encountered:
 - When running the site locally using `bundle exec jekyll serve`, make sure to use `http` and not `https` (which most browsers usually assume is what you want).